About

 Staff Writer

-Victoria is a writer that uses every free moment to escape from noisy city life.
+Victoria is a dedicated writer and outdoor enthusiast who seizes every available moment to break free from the day-to-day of city life.

 Shawn Gossman